 Clinical rehabilitation counselors empower people with disabilities to make informed choices, build viable careers and live more independently within the community.
-Through a counseling process, Clinical Rehabilitation Counselors provide & coordinate services for people with a wide range of physical & psychiatric disabilities, chronic conditions or diseases, and people who are in recovery from substance abuse disorders.
+Through a counseling process, Clinical Rehabilitation Counselors provide & coordinate services for people with a wide range of physical, mental, developmental, cognitive, and emotional disabilities as well as chronic conditions or diseases.
 Services include counseling to support clients in achieving their education and career goals through preparation activities and training for a specific occupation.
 Clinical rehabilitation counselors work with clients in a variety of settings, including schools and universities, state workforce systems, veteran's services, advocacy and non-profit agencies, employee assistance programs, private forensic practice and hospital settings.

-The Master of Science in Clinical Rehabilitation Counseling (MSCR) program is a distance education, graduate program designed to provide comprehensive training for the counseling field.
+A degree from the TTUHSC School of Health Professions provides career opportunities and the personal satisfaction that comes from making a difference in the lives of people affected by disability or a chronic condition.
 Our mission is to provide high quality instruction to prepare students for a rewarding career in the counseling specialty of clinical rehabilitation counseling.
 Clinical education is an important part of counselor education.
 All students are required to complete a practicum and internship at a qualified site under the supervision of a qualified site supervisor.
 Graduates of the program are eligible to sit for national certification and apply for state licensure in most states.